 CBD has attracted much attention in terms of improving a wide range of issues affecting humans but it is also an increasingly common choice for dogs.

-Dog owners report positive effects for issues such as seizures, muscle spasms, digestive issues, skin conditions, muscle pain, inflammations and much more.
+Dog owners report positive effects for issues such as seizures, muscle spasms, digestive issues, skin conditions, muscle pain, inflammations, and more.

 So how much CBD can you give your dog?